-The primary focus in the first 3 years or so at the organization was the development of the Jikokoa charcoal stove.
+The primary focus in my first years at the organization was the development of the Jikokoa charcoal stove.
 The amount of work involved in developing that stove is hard to believe.
-Iteration after iteration of the design, and 100's and 100's of performance tests - all to make sure that the stove functioned optimally for the users and that it was durable, and that the production costs were kept low.
+Iteration after iteration of the design, and 100's and 100's of performance tests - all to make sure we had created optimal stove function for the users, stove durability, and low production costs.
 Our team has applied the same dedication to every project since.

-Now thinking about the future, I am proud seeing the organization as it is now, with a strong team, including leadership, staff, and volunteers.
+Now thinking about the future, I am proud to see the organization as it is now, with a strong team, including leadership, staff, and volunteers.
 And the impact that we have had and continue to have.
 People at the "base of the pyramid" are the ones who have far and away the most difficult lives.
 And yet they are the ones to suffer the most due to climate change, war, and government cutbacks.
-But as long as we focus on doing our best to meet the needs of these families, I don't think we have much else to be concerned about.
-We are driven by our concern for people - the cooks (mostly women) who cook on open fires or with unimproved stoves.
-We are making a lasting impact by designing the highest performing stoves we can and by helping local companies to be both sustainable and more and more successful at producing quality, cleaner burning cookstoves to the communities that need them the most.
+As long as we focus on doing our best to meet the needs of these families, especially the cooks (mostly women and girls) who cook on open fires, our path is clear.
+We are making a lasting impact by designing the highest performing stoves we can and by helping local companies to be both sustainable and successful producing quality, cleaner burning cookstoves to the communities that need them the most.

-After 9 years as Executive Director, I am stepping down and in 2025, Jeremy Su has transitioned into the interim leadership role.
-Jeremy is a remarkably capable and has thoroughly proved himself over the past 5 years.
-Professionally, am looking forward to spending more time mentoring young engineers and interns, and personally I look forward to spending more time with my children and grandchildren, bike riding, getting the yard and house in better shape and spending more time traveling with my wife.
+After 9 years as Executive Director, I am stepping down and in 2025, Jeremy Su has transitioned into the interim leadership role after thoroughly proving himself as the Director of Engineering at BDL over the past 5 years.
+Jeremy is remarkably capable, and brings fresh ideas, boundless energy, and strong leadership skills.
+Professionally, I am looking forward to spending more time mentoring young engineers and interns, and personally I look forward to spending more time with my children and grandchildren, bike riding, getting the yard and house in better shape and spending more time traveling with my wife.
 As for my time as ED, I am deeply grateful for the support of our board members, the staff, volunteers, our partners, and all our faithful financial supporters.
 Together we are making good things happen, and I have total confidence that Burn Design Lab will flourish and have even greater positive impact under Jeremy Su's leadership.